-- vi. areas that are only subject to SMR and GAEC should not be included in the calculation of result indicators, except for result indicator R.4, which is specifically designed to capture the share of agricultural area receiving CAP income support and subject to conditionality. - vii. investments in irrigation should be linked to the following result indicators: - Modernisation of existing irrigation installations on farm: R.26 (investments related to natural resources) - "New irrigation" installations4 on farm: R.9 (farm modernisation)
+- vi. areas that are only subject to SMR and GAEC should not be included in the calculation of result indicators, except for result indicator R.4, which is specifically designed to capture the share of agricultural area receiving CAP income support and subject to conditionality. - vii. investments in irrigation should be linked to the following result indicators: - Modernisation of existing irrigation installations on farm: R.26 (investments related to natural resources) - "New irrigation" installations on farm: R.9 (farm modernisation) - Modernisation of existing public irrigation infrastructure: R27 (Environmental or climate-related performance through investment in rural areas) - New public irrigation infrastructure: R.39 (Developing the rural economy)